 Plugins extend the core functionality of Elasticsearch.
-Elastic Cloud Enterprise makes it easy to add plugins to your cluster by providing a number of plugins that work with your version of Elasticsearch.
+Elastic Cloud Enterprise makes it easy to add plugins to your deployment by providing a number of plugins that work with your version of Elasticsearch.
 One advantage of these plugins is that you generally don’t have to worry about upgrading plugins when upgrading to a new Elasticsearch version, unless there are breaking changes.
-The plugins simply are upgraded along with the rest of your cluster.
+The plugins simply are upgraded along with the rest of your deployment.

 - National language support, phonetic analysis, and extended unicode support

 - Ingesting attachments in common formats and ingesting information about the geographic location of IP addresses

 - Support for additional snapshot repositories from Google and Microsoft